linkdevelopment/FilePicker_Android/README.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 <uses-permission android:name="android.permission.CAMERA" />
 ```
-**Note**: for devices running API 23 (Marshmallow) you have to request these permissions in the runtime, before calling `IPickFilesFactory.openCamera()`.
+**Note**: for devices running API 23 (Marshmallow) you have to request these permissions in the runtime, before calling `IPickFilesFactory.pickFiles()`.
 It's demonstrated in the sample app.

 # **Usage**

-Create IPickFileFactory like this:
+Create IPickFileFactory instance like this:
 ```kotlin
 private var pickFilesFactory: IPickFilesFactory? = null
 ```